DASSL/Gradebook/src/db/importRoster/README.md

 is used to copy the contents of a CSV roster file to the staging table.

-__Step 3__: The function `importRoster` is invoked to read the data in the staging table, apply any necessary transformation, and adds to or updates the tables `Gradebook.Student` and `Gradebook.Enrollee`.
+__Step 3__: The function `importRoster` is invoked to read the data in the staging table, apply any necessary transformation, and add to or update the tables `Gradebook.Student` and `Gradebook.Enrollee`.

 ## Running the import procedure